Get away from the hustle and bustle of modern life.

 Established on TripAdvisor with over 99 excellent reviews.
 Ranked #2 of B&Bs in Tena!

 What is it exactly?
 Read more farther below, but it is really just 2 big houses connected to each other by a door at the end of the hotel hallway.
 Each has a living room, a kitchen, a laundry room, and a common bathroom.
 The hotel side has 5 large bedrooms and a 6th huge one, each with its own bathroom.
 There’s also a 2 car plus garage with a cistern and water purification system to ensure clean water 24/7.
 It shares a wall with our house on one end.
 Our house side has 2 very large bedrooms with bathrooms and the living room/kitchen area is huge.
 The whole place is light and bright with tall ceilings.
 It is about 518m2 or 5576 ft2.
 The hotel side comes completely furnished with a everything you need to start renting now.
 Click here to views pics of the hotel and here to view pics of the rooms.
-Click here to views pics of the hotel and here to view pics of the rooms.
+Contact us using the form below with questions or for a DropBox share on pics of the house side.
+Scroll all the way to the bottom of this page for details on buying it outright or rent to own.

 Why live here?